Interactive ontology debugging: two query strategies for efficient fault localization: Introduction

-In order to generate the most informative query we exploit the fact that some diagnoses are more likely than others because of typical user errors~\cite{Rector2004,Roussey2009}.
-User's beliefs for an error to occur in some part of a knowledge base, represented as probabilities, can be used to estimate the change in entropy of the set of diagnoses if a particular query is answered.
-We select those queries which minimize the expected entropy, i.e.\ maximize the information gain.
-An oracle should answer these queries until a diagnosis is identified whose probability is significantly higher than those of all other diagnoses.
-This diagnosis is the most likely to be the target one.
+We propose two methods for selecting the next query of the set of possible queries: The first method employs a greedy approach that selects queries which try to cut the number of diagnoses in half.
+The second method exploits the fact that some diagnoses are more likely than others because of typical user errors~\cite{Rector2004,Roussey2009}.
+Beliefs for an error to occur in a given part of a knowledge base, represented as a probability, can be used to estimate the change in entropy of the set of diagnoses if a particular query is answered.
+In our evaluation the fault probabilities of axioms are estimated by the type and number of the logical operators employed.
+For example, roughly speaking, the greater the number of logical operators and the more complex these operators are, the greater the fault probability of an axiom.
+For assigning prior fault probabilities to diagnoses we employ the fault probabilities of axioms.
+Of course other methods for guessing prior fault probabilities, e.g. based on context of concept descriptions, measures suggested in the previous work~\cite{Kalyanpur2006}, etc., can be easily integrated in our framework.
+Given a set of diagnoses and their probabilities the method selects a query which minimizes the expected entropy of a set of diagnoses after an oracle answers a query, i.e.\ maximizes the information gain.
+An oracle should answer such queries until a diagnosis is identified whose probability is significantly higher than those of all other diagnoses.
+This diagnosis is most likely to be the target diagnosis.